Skip to main content

 How Does Autonomy Affect Cellular Health?

 The influence of these two models extends to the cellular level.
-Chronic sympathetic activation, often seen in low-autonomy environments, promotes a pro-inflammatory state.
+Chronic sympathetic nervous system activation, often seen in low-autonomy environments, promotes a pro-inflammatory state.
 Elevated levels of stress hormones like cortisol can increase the production of inflammatory cytokines, which contribute to a wide range of chronic diseases.

 An autonomy-based approach, by fostering a parasympathetic or ‘rest-and-digest’ state, helps to quell this inflammatory response.
 This creates a systemic environment that is more conducive to tissue repair, immune function, and metabolic balance.